 Enter Bird's Name in Search Box:

 Species: The Yellow-green Vireo (Vireo flavoviridis) is a tropical vireo seen in Mexico and the Central and South America countries.
-Was once considered a race of the Red-eyed Vireo but has been separated for a number of years.
-Typically seen, every year in small numbers, along the Rio Grande in southeastern Texas.
-Prefers open forest, woodland edges, seen most often in the upper portion of mature trees.
+It was once considered a race of the Red-eyed Vireo but has been separated for a number of years.
+It is typically seen every year in small numbers along the Rio Grande, in southeastern Texas.
+It prefers open forests, woodland edges and is most often seen in the upper portion of mature trees.

 Distinctions: The male and female are very similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Quite similar to the Red-eyed Vireo, larger bill, but with less defined facial markings, red iris, yellow under the tail, flanks, off-white breast and throat, greenish-yellow back and tail.
+It has a large bill with a visible hook at the end of the upper bill, same identifying features seen in other vireos.
+Quite similar to the Red-eyed Vireo, larger bill but with less defined facial markings, red iris, yellow under the tail, flanks, off-white breast and throat, greenish-yellow back and tail.